Auto Europe

 What if the local supplier insists that you purchase additional coverage?

-You may be offered additional insurance to cover certain parts of the vehicle, that the basic insurance offered by the supplier through Auto Europe does not cover.
-The decision to purchase this additional coverage locally is totally optional, and it is up to you whether or not you do so.
-Auto Europe offers a Super Cover product which in essence covers these vehicle parts, therefore we highly recommend purchasing this during our booking process.
+You might also be presented with extra insurance options that cover specific parts of the vehicle, that the basic insurance offered by the supplier through Auto Europe does not cover.
+Choosing to purchase this additional coverage is entirely up to you.
+We recommend considering Auto Europe’s Zero Excess with Breakdown Cover, which effectively covers these vehicle components, making it a wise choice during the booking process.